openhab/openhab-docs/administration/console.md

 ### Bind Console to All Interfaces

 The network interface configuration is defined in the file `org.apache.karaf.shell.cfg`, located in the `etc` directory as [mentioned above](#console-settings-files-and-directories).
-As this file may get overwritten when upgrading openHAB, you can change this parameter in the `services/runtime.cfg` file in openHAB's configuration directory, e.g. `/etc/openhab2/services/runtime.cfg`.
+As this file may get overwritten when upgrading openHAB, you can change this parameter in the `runtime.cfg` file which can be found in the `$OPENHAB_CONF/services` directory, e.g. `/etc/openhab2/services/runtime.cfg`.

 The `sshHost` entry controls the interface address to bind to.
 `sshHost = 127.0.0.1` (localhost) is the default due to obvious security reasons.